 “ICSE board has a vast syllabus for students in class 11 & 12.
 It doesn’t make sense for an engineering aspirant to study English literature books, poem books and short stories books.”

-“ICSE board puts huge pressure of boards over students, making them devoting less time for their main subjects of Physics, Chemistry and Mathematics.
-If you want to prepare for IIT JEE and other engineering entrance examinations, ICSE is not a recommended board in class 11 and 12″
+“ICSE board puts huge pressure on boards over students, making them devoting less time for their main subjects of Physics, Chemistry and Mathematics.
+If you want to prepare for IIT JEE, ICSE is not a recommended board in class 11 and 12″

 Keep in mind that these are the general opinions and not the verdicts.
-Just getting admitted to a CBSE or ICSE board won’t guarantee you a seat in an IIT.
+Just getting admitted to a CBSE board won’t guarantee you a seat in an IIT.

 CBSE or ICSE for NEET Preparation

-It’s a common trend that CBSE students are clearing NEET more than their ISC counterparts.
-NCERT books of Biology, Chemistry and Physics for class XI and XII are highly recommended for preparation of medical entrance examinations.
+NCERT books of Biology, Chemistry and Physics in class XI and XII are highly recommended for the preparation of NEET-UG.

-But before class 11, ICSE syllabus allows different books for Physics, Chemistry and Biology which provides very good learning platform for students.
+Before class 11, ICSE syllabus allows different books of Physics, Chemistry and Biology which provides a very good learning platform for students.

-An ICSE student Shruti Mishra, who cleared AIPMT in 2014, says this
+An ICSE student Shruti Mishra, who cleared AIPMT, says this :

 “Most of the topics in the CBSE syllabus of class 11th Biology, I had already learned those in my class 9th!”

-So even though CBSE syllabus gives you an advantage in the preparation for NEET-UG, ICSE allows you to acquire the required concepts in lower classes.
+So even though CBSE syllabus gives you an advantage in the preparation for NEET, ICSE allows you to acquire the required concepts in lower classes.

 ICSE or CBSE, Which is tough?

-ICSE is generally tough because of diverse syllabus.
-But it also depends on a student’s state of mind.
+ICSE is generally tougher than CBSE because of the diverse syllabus.
+The difficulty level of CBSE or ICSE may differ for each student.
 A tough subject or a complex problem for one student can be an easy one for another student.